zkportal/aleo-oracle-docs/docs/guide/understanding_response.md

     Depending on encoding options, the Attestation Data can take more than one property

-The Oracle supports serializing Attestation Data, in a way that Aleo program could use it, in the following 3 ways:
+The Oracle supports serializing Attestation Data into the Aleo compatible format in the following 3 ways:

 - as a string
 - as an integer